• Skip to primary navigation

 Titanorak alert

 Titanoraks are those people obsessed with every detail of Titanic.
-They normally stick to themselves but for they will be out in droves for the centennial.
+They normally stick to themselves, but they will be out in droves for the centennial.
 In case of an encounter, arm yourself with knowledge: this link provides some of the best Titanic sources.

 Julian Fellowes happens to be one of the most famous of the bunch.
-His Downton Abbey story lines are directly tied to the Titanic sinking.
-His upcoming Titanic four part mini-series might best be described as “Downton at Sea”, continuing the interactions of the social classes.
+His Downton Abbey storylines are directly tied to the sinking of the Titanic.
+His upcoming Titanic four-part mini-series might best be described as “Downton at Sea”, continuing the interactions of the social classes.
 A large portion of its audience will likely be Downton fans anxiously awaiting Season 3.

 Dining with the Astors

-The most well known passenger was Colonel John J. Astor, the richest man in America at that time.
-We discussed at the outset that upper classes were obsessed with proper etiquette and rituals as a way of enforcing class distinction.
+The best-known passenger was Colonel John J. Astor, the richest man in America at the time.
+We discussed at the outset that the upper classes were obsessed with proper etiquette and rituals as a way of enforcing class distinction.
 You may find inspiration from some of these rituals for your own Titanic Tribute.

 • A bugler called the passengers to dinner with the tune “The Roast Beef of Old England”.

-• Edwardian menus were greatly influenced by the elaborate and heavily sauced cuisine by noted French Master Auguste Escoffier.
+• Menus were greatly influenced by the elaborate and heavily sauced cuisine of noted French Master Auguste Escoffier.

-• As you can tell from the 1st class menu, the variety allowed one to eat as little or as such as he or she liked.
-While Edwardians had legendary appetites, it is likely that much food was left on their plates.
+• As you can tell from the 1st-class menu, the variety allowed one to eat as little or as much as one liked.
+While Edwardians had legendary appetites, much of the food was likely left on their plates.

 • Titanic loaded 1,221 quarts of oysters when it left Southampton and was a staple in first class.

-• The common after dinner custom was to divide the gentlemen and ladies, the former to smoke cigars, the latter gathering for coffee, cordials or port.
+• The common after-dinner custom was to divide the gentlemen and ladies, the former to smoke cigars, the latter to gather for coffee, cordials, or port.

 The Titanic Tribute Dinner Menus and Recipes: A Recap